Mackey 2-functors and Mackey 2-motives: Additivity for categories

 Let $\Sad$ be the 2-category of all small categories which are semi-additive and whose Hom categories are the above $\Funplus(\cat{A},\cat{B})$.
 Let $\Add$ be the full sub-2-category of~$\Sad$ consisting of additive categories.
 Compositions are the obvious restrictions of those of~$\Cat$ in both cases.

-It will also be useful to allow all large semi-additive and all large additive categories, which gives rise to the (`very large') 2-categories $\SAD$ and $\ADD$, respectively, with all additive functors as 1-cells and all their natural transformations as 2-cells. \end{Not}
+It is also useful to allow all large semi-additive and all large additive categories, which gives rise to the (`very large') 2-categories $\SAD$ and $\ADD$, respectively, with all additive functors as 1-cells and all their natural transformations as 2-cells. \end{Not}

 \begin{Def} One says that an additive category~$\cat{A}$ is \emph{idempotent-complete} if every idempotent endomorphism $e=e^2\colon X\to X$ in~$\cat{A}$ splits, \ie if it yields a decomposition $X\simeq X_1\oplus X_2$ under which $e$ becomes the projection~$\smat{1&0\\0&0}$ on~$X_1$.
 This decomposition yields $X=\img(e)\oplus \img(1-e)$, that is, both $e$ and $1-e$ have an image even if~$\cat{A}$ is not abelian.
 In particular, the direct summand~$\img(e)$ is unique up to unique isomorphism, and is functorial in~$e$.
 We denote by~$\ICAdd$ the full sub-2-category of~$\Add$ consisting of idempotent-complete additive categories, and similarly for $\ICADD\subset\ADD$. \end{Def}